hperrin/svelte-material-ui/packages/common/styles/theme/README.md

 ## Color Scheme

-You can define the theme color variables before importing any MDC Web components:
+You can define the theme color variables before importing any SMUI components:

 ```scss
 @use '@smui/common/styles/theme' with (